330k/mathematica-geodesic/README.md

-# mathematica-geodesic
-Geodesic calculation library implemented by Mathematica

 # Summary
  This package provides substitute functions for `GeoDestination`, `GeoDistance` and `GeoDirection`, which are built-in functions of _Methematica_.
 This package can solve geodesic problems more accurately with arbitrary precision calculation by designating option `WorkingPrecision`.
-This package also contains interface to GeographicLib via J/Link.
+This package also contains interface to GeographicLib via _J/Link_.

  Although this package and [GeographicLib](http://geographiclib.sourceforge.net/) refer to the same paper by Charles F.F.Karney, they differ in the way to calculate.
 GeographicLib uses functional expansion to calculate elliptic integrals, but this package uses _Mathematica_ built-in functions such as `EllipticE`.
 Additionally, inverse function of elliptic integral is represented by `InverseFunction`, and `FindRoot` is used to solve the inverse problems.
 This enables arbitrary precision calculation with _Mathematica_.